Best time to visit9:00 AM - 2:00 PM

 Places to stay near Keoladeo National Park

-Bharatpur - Keoladeo National Park:After relaxing in hotel and exploring local market near bharatpur I planned trip for next early morning to visit world's famous Bird sanctuary.
-Its advisable to go in early morning to see majority of birds and animals in National Park.Advice: Take a Rickshaw or Bicycle and hire a Binocular on Rent (its available at Entrance gate) to watch Birds and animals clearly in Zoom mode on the way.
+Bharatpur - Keoladeo National Park:After relaxing in hotel and exploring local market near bharatpur I planned my trip for next early morning to visit World's famous Bird sanctuary.
+Its advisable to go in early morning to see majority of birds and animals in National Park.Advice: Take a Rickshaw or Bicycle and hire a Binocular on Rent (its available at Entrance gate with rates on hourly basis) recommended to watch Birds and animals clearly at Zoom mode on the way.
 Else you might loose witnessing an attractive bird. :)Here are some of the pictures:

 The Bharatpur Bird Sanctuary formerly is a hunting preserve of the Bharatpur royalty, and one of the best duck-shooting wetlands in the world.
 However, ever since the ban on hunting in 1962, Bharatpur has emerged as the best bird sanctuary not just in India, but in Asia!
 As of today, it is a World Heritage Site as declared by UNESCO.
 The national park opens mainly during the winter when birds migrate from the colder regions for warmth.
 This is a colourful time at the sanctuary where one can spot the most unique birds from as far as Siberia and Central Asia!Main Attractions: Cranes, pelicans, geese, ducks, eagles, hawks, shanks, stints, wagtails, warblers, wheatears, flycatchers, buntings, larks and pipits are the most widely spotted birds at Bharatpur.
 If you're lucky, you may find even rarer species.